Your 7 Must-See Maui Waterfalls in 2024

 This 400-foot waterfall is the highlight of the Pipiwai Trail in Haleakalā National Park.
 The 4-mile round trip hike takes you through a lush bamboo forest before opening up to the stunning falls.
 The hike through the dense bamboo forest is located along the Pipiwai Trail, then you’ll reach the main attraction, the base of Waimoku Falls.

 Water from this 400-foot behemoth crashes into the earth and you can take it all in from various points around the falls.
-Even when the water flow isn’t raging, the sheer drop and vibrant setting is a dramatic sight to take in.
+Even when the water flow isn’t raging, the sheer drop and vibrant setting are a dramatic sight to take in.
 There are signs and Park Service advice dotted around the falls, so always maintain a safe distance from the falls.

 2. Makahiku Falls

 This 200-foot waterfall is located in Haleakalā National Park and can be accessed from the Pipiwai Trail.
-It is a 4 mile round trip hike near Hana.
+It is a 4-mile round-trip hike near Hana.
 Set aside at least 2.5 to 5 hours for this unforgettable hike, and be sure to give yourself plenty of time to enjoy the lush forest setting.
 After hiking for a half-mile, the 185-foot tall Makahiku is the first waterfall you’ll see.
 There’s an overlook that provides a great vantage point, and you can choose to turn back here or continue on.

 3. Upper Waikani Falls (Three Bears Falls)